 - Involves family and friends in patients’ health care

-When you engage in PEP, you get a range of solutions and education modules to help you improve your team's patient engage knowledge and practical skills.
+When you engage in PEP, you get a range of solutions:

 - Medical director of a primary care clinic in Howard County